jeffreydekker/jeffreydekker/README.md

 Hi there 👋

 I love programming, cars, gaming, gym, drawing, making music and being with family and friends!
 I'm a "self taught" full-stack web developer looking for a cool job.
 I have done many free courses and I've invested in several bootcamps over the last 2 years.
-Hoping to commit a lot of new projects on Github this year!
+Aiming to commit a lot of new projects on Github for 2023!

 Some more info about me:
 - My workstation: Macbook Pro 15" 2018 32GB RAM Ventura 13.1